Marriage bed of Henry VII: Paint research

 Traces of paint were observed in the crevices of the mouldings suggesting that the bed had once been painted.
 Microscopic examination of these residues revealed that the bed had originally been painted.
 The presence of the pigment Coal Black, a pigment which dropped out of use by housepainters in the seventeenth-century, support the dating of the bed to the late medieval period.
 Traces of an early grained decoration and high quality finely ground yellow and red iron oxide pigments found on the bed provide evidence that the bed was originally painted – and at some expense.Fragments of paint containing large particles of the pigment natural ultramarine blue, a pigment more expensive that gold leaf during the Middle Ages, provided further evidence of the high status of the bed.

 The findings of the paint research investigation were presented to leading paint research experts at an ICOM-CC held and published in post prints.

 All of the research carried out on the bed was presented at a one-day symposium at the Victoria & Albert Museum in London, January 2019.

 The bed itself featured in the "A Bed Of Roses" exhibition at Hever Castle.
 Foyle, who carried out research on the bed, described it as "one of the most significant artefacts of early Tudor history" and "the most important piece of furniture in England".
-The bed is held in Coulson's Langley Collection of historic beds and has been valued at £20 million.
+The bed is held in Coulson's Langley Collection of historic beds.